nadjaKoskela/tibber-coding-challenge/README.md

 HOW TO START THE PAGE
 Excellent question - I am not quite sure about this.
-Locally, I did it like this:
+I found this source but haven't tried it: https://create-react-app.dev/docs/deployment/ Locally, I did it like this:
     1. Install Node.js on your local computer
     2. Install React.js on your local computer